nabeelio/phpvms/README.md

 ## development environment

 For development, copy the included `.env.example` to `.env` file.
 By default, it uses sqlite instead of mysql.
 This makes it much easier to be able to clear the database and new fixtures.

+The default username and password are "admin@phpvms.net" and "admin".
+To see the available users in the development environment, [see this file](https://github.com/nabeelio/phpvms/blob/master/database/seeds/dev.yml#L10)

 ### makefile commands